 The Business of Rebranding

-Branding ROI.
-Undertaking a smart branding initiative is not a task that should be taken lightly.
+Branding ROI is not easily measurable.
+For that reason, undertaking a smart branding initiative is not a task that should be taken lightly.

 For many organizations, passions run deep concerning the company.

 Its culture, its history, and its direction.
 And, all too often, this emotional investment prevents the organization from having the ability to move forward in a meaningful way.

 Simply put, many organizations are afraid to take an honest look at their brands for the single reason that the emotional investment is too high.
 The branding ROI needs to be re-defined.

 The problem here is not that there is an emotional investment.

 The problem is that these emotional investments can get in the way of the truly dispassionate, ones who give an honest look at the organization.
 Branding ROI, therefore, becomes miscalculated.

 Brand, at its very core, is emotional and can be incredibly powerful.